 - Whisk by holding the whisk handle between your hands and rotating back-and-forth quickly until the ingredients are completely combined (it's quicker to make it straight in the bottle, but it doesn't mix and stay combined as thoroughly as when whisked).

-*Add a little pureed fruit and it becomes Raspberry Vinaigrette!
-Try other berries, too - blueberries, blackberries, or cranberries.
+- Add a little pureed fruit and it becomes Raspberry Vinaigrette!
+Try other berries, too, like blueberries, blackberries, or cranberries.

 Note: Our pantry basic homemade vinaigrette recipe was originally published in 2010 – it has been rewritten to include the variations and all new photos.